EllyOkumuAzubi/TIME-SERIES-FORECAST-_-AR-MODELLING-/README.md

 ## Tools to use here

-1. Python
+1. Python - Will help us data manipulation and analysis tasks
-2. Pandas
-3. Numpy
-4. SciPy (Science Python)
+2. Pandas - Will allow us to load , manipulate, filter and aggregate time series data
+3. Numpy - provides data sructures I.e:, DataFrame and series which are well suited for handling time series data
+4. SciPy (Science Python) - Builds on numpy to allow scientific and technical computing functions - Herein , we will use SciPy for statistical analysis, statistical analysis .....
-5. Atleast one visualizing library (maplotlib, seaborn or plotly)
+5. Atleast one visualizing library (maplotlib, seaborn or plotly) - Used for 2D plotting and visualizing, with plotly making the visualizations interactive
-6. datetime library - Has 2 modules datetime and calender
+6. datetime library - Has 2 modules datetime and calender - Allows us parse , format, manipulate date and time information

 ## TIME SERIES MODELS TO GO THROUGH

+(I'd explain briefly how each model works , then have a different notebook giving code examples of the implementation of each.)

 1. AR MODELS
 2. MA MODELS